 These tricky customers are definitely the ones to have in your freezer.

-Did you know mash potato freezes brilliantly?
+Did you know mashed potato freezes brilliantly?

 And pastry and pizza dough … both of which seem hard but which are easy and fun to do with the kids at a leisurely pace without the urgency of getting food on the table.

-4. Bulk prepare and freeze vegetables
+4. bulk prepare and freeze vegetables

 You can create some great family time by all going to the market, buying a load of veg and bringing it home to scrub, peel and chop together around the table.

-Then shove it in meal sized portions in the freezer.
+Then shove it in meal-sized portions in the freezer.